 In this scenario, the MER on the investment fund is stripped down to include only the portion of the MER that is to go to the investment company for the fund management, operating and trading expenses and taxes.
 Essentially, the portion of the MER that provides compensation to the dealer and advisor are removed from the MER and replaced by a fee based arrangement with the advisor and client.

 In this scenario the advisor and dealer can provide a flexible, competitive fee schedule set up according to the advisor’s value proposition and the investor needs.
 This fee, normally calculated as a percentage of assets under management, can be paid directly out of the investor’s portfolio at desired intervals, i.e. monthly, quarterly or annual.
 Alternatively, an investor can choose to pay for these fees from their bank account or credit card rather than from their investment account if they wish.
 The investor is provided with regular statements of fee payments.

-One benefit to this structure is for certain investors, particularly those with large open, or non-registered portfolios, this transparent, asset based program fee may become a tax write off depending on the investor’s situation.
-To date, advisors who have switched some clients to a fee based structure have largely focused on transitioning clients who could best benefit from this fee structure given their overall financial and tax situation.
+One benefit to this structure for certain investors, particularly those with large non-registered portfolios, is the fees may become a tax write off depending on the investor’s situation.
+To date, advisors who have switched clients to a fee-based structure have largely focused on transitioning clients who could best benefit from this fee structure given their overall financial and tax situation.

 In each of these scenarios above, the investment advisor is paid to for ongoing service of the account, investment recommendations and advice.
 Some advisors may also include a more enhanced service to take into consideration financial strategies, retirement projections, tax planning and income efficiencies.

 Fee For Service or Flat Fee (One-time fee)